 What is Vinyasa?

-In fact, any given yoga practice should be a mixture of those two elements.
+In fact, any given yoga practise should be a mixture of those two elements.

-Often in a Vinyasa practice, sun salutations are practiced.
-For example, in traditional Ashtanga you warm up with 5 Sun Salutations A and 5 sun salutations B. In between each sitting posture a "vinyasa" (joining the flow of movements) is performed to keep the body heated and the flow of energy constant.
+Often in a Vinyasa practice, sun salutations are practised.
+For example, in traditional Ashtanga, you warm up with 5 Sun Salutations A and 5 sun salutations B. In between each sitting posture, a "vinyasa" (joining the flow of movements) is performed to keep the body heated and constant energy flow.

 We incorporate Vinyasa in Sundara Yoga Flow.
-Against popular belief, Mr. Iyengar also practiced Vinyasa Yoga.
+Contrary to popular belief, Mr Iyengar also practised Vinyasa Yoga.